valeIT/valeIT.github.io/_posts/2019-11-11-unity-building-your-app.md

 - Open Tizen Studio and create a signing certificate, you will need this to run the application and submit it to the store
 - Configure the Tizen cli tools as follows:

-I read many tutorials and none of them worked.
-This is what worked for me on Mac OS:

     1. Make sure you have already generated a certificate
     2. Open tizen studio and create a new native tizen application
     3. Open the terminal and cd to the folder of the project you just made
-4. Yype: `/Users/USER/tizen-studio/tools/ide/bin/tizen.sh cli-config --global "default.profiles.path=/Users/USER/workspace/.metadata/.plugins/org.tizen.common.sign/profiles.xml"` changing `/Users/USER/tizen-studio/tools/ide/bin/tizen.sh` to the shell script inside the tizen sdk folder and changing `USER` to point to your user account.
+    4. Type: `/Users/USER/tizen-studio/tools/ide/bin/tizen.sh cli-config --global   "default.profiles.path=/Users/USER/workspace/.metadata/.plugins/org.tizen.common.sign/profiles.xml"` changing `/Users/USER/tizen-studio/tools/ide/bin/tizen.sh` to the shell script inside the tizen sdk folder and changing `USER` to point to your user account.

 - Go back to unity -> PlayerSettings -> Tizen and fill the field "Signing Profile Name" with the name of your certificate
 - Close and reopen Unity
 - Restart your Mac
 - Go to `/Users/USER/tizen-studio/tools/certificate-generator/certificates/` and add the certificates without password to keychain access (drag and drop it in), after adding manually right click on them and trust them